Boehringer Ingelheim: Closure of Bedford plant

 In 2011, Ben Venue Laboratories in Bedford, Ohio, a division of Boehringer Ingelheim, voluntarily shut down after a U.S. Food and Drug Administration inspectors' report that found the plant had rusty tools, mold, and a barrel of 'unknown liquid', later found to be urine.
 The company invested to upgrade the drug manufacturing plant, and limited production resumed in October 2012.
 However, on 3 October 2013, Ben Venue announced that it would be ceasing production by the end of 2013 due to being unable to "return to sustainable production."

 Collaborative research and partnership with Google Quantum AI

 Boehringer Ingelheim is involved in publicly funded collaborative research projects with other industrial and academic partners.
 One example in the area of non-clinical safety assessment is the InnoMed PredTox.
 The company is expanding its activities in joint research projects within the framework of the Innovative Medicines Initiative of EFPIA and the European Commission.
-On January 11, 2021, Boehringer Ingelheim announced a collaborative agreement with Google Quantum AI (Google), focusing on researching and implementing cutting-edge use cases for quantum computing in pharmaceutical research and development (R&D), specifically including molecular dynamics simulations.
+On January 11, 2021, Boehringer Ingelheim announced a collaborative agreement with Google Quantum AI, focusing on researching and implementing cutting-edge use cases for quantum computing in pharmaceutical research and development (R&D), specifically including molecular dynamics simulations.
 Boehringer Ingelheim is the first pharmaceutical company worldwide to join forces with Google in quantum computing in a newly established Quantum Lab of Boehringer Ingelheim.
 Boehringer Ingelheim is also a founding member of the Quantum Technology and Application Consortium (QUTAC).